 - Conifer – Platycladus orientalis ‘Franky Boy’ Collectors Conifer of the Year from the American Conifer Society.
 Also See Platycladus orientalis ‘Franky Boy’ by Bill Blevins.

-- Cut Flowers of the Year – TBD by the Association of Specialty Cut Flower Growers.
+- Cut Flowers of the Year – TBD.
+Announced in September by the Association of Specialty Cut Flower Growers.